mobie/mobie.github.io/specs/mobie_spec.md

 All tables associated with one segmentation or view, must be located in the same subdirectory, which must a table `default.tsv` and may contain additional tables.
 See the [table data specification](#tables) for details on how tables are stored.

-The `misc` directory may contain the subdirectory `bookmarks` with additional views stored in json files according to the [bookmark spec](https://github.com/mobie/mobie.github.io/tree/master/schema/bookmark.schema.json).
+The `misc` directory may contain the subdirectory `bookmarks` with additional views stored in json files according to the [bookmarks spec](https://github.com/mobie/mobie.github.io/tree/master/schema/bookmarks.schema.json).
 It may also contain the file `leveling.json`, which specifies the "natural" orientation of the dataset and other subdirectories and other files that are associated with this dataset.